undergrad-partner-school

 Test Scores

 The latest reported average GPA of the enrolled students was 3.44.
-This implies that you'll probably need a GPA above the average to secure admission.
+Accordingly, you'll probably need an above-average GPA in order to be granted acceptance.

 Deadlines